bhanML/label-noise-papers/README.md

 1. A. K. Menon, A. S. Rawat, S. J. Reddi, and S. Kumar, **Can gradient clipping mitigate label noise?** in ICLR, 2020.
 [paper](https://openreview.net/pdf?id=rklB76EKPr)

-1. Z. Zhang and M. Sabuncu, **Generalized cross entropy loss for training deep neural networks with noisy labels**, in NeurIPS, 2018, pp. 8778–8788.
+1. Z. Zhang and M. Sabuncu, **Generalized cross entropy loss for training deep neural networks with noisy labels**, in NeurIPS, 2018.
 [paper](https://arxiv.org/pdf/1805.07836.pdf)

 1. N. Charoenphakdee, J. Lee, and M. Sugiyama, **On symmetric losses for learning from corrupted labels**, in ICML, 2019.